-Although the PMESII-PT analysis was developed for and by the military, it can also be applied to organisational environments in the business world.
-The variables from the PEST model are also included here, as well as additional factors, such as information and the physical environment of the organisation.
+Although the PMESII-PT Analysis was developed for and by the military, it can also be applied to organisational environments in the business world.
+The variables from the PEST Analysis are also included here, as well as additional factors, such as information and the physical environment of the organisation.
 All the factors combined define the state of an Operational Environment.

 Now It’s Your Turn